In-Plane Anisotropy-Driven Directional Charge Transport in van der Waals p-n Heterojunction: Introduction

 Germanium sulfide (GeS) was explored as a 2D monochalcogenide in the family of low-symmetry anisotropic materials \cite{GeS}.
-It belongs to an orthorhombic crystal system and possesses intrinsic anisotropic structural arrangements in armchair and zigzag directions.
-Angle-dependent photoluminescence spectra and absorption spectroscopy reveal the anisotropic layered structure of GeS \cite{GeS}.
-In recent years, GeS is recognized as a promising candidate in designing high-efficiency solar cells and photodetectors \cite{GeS-app}.
-However, existing experimental reports mainly focus on the optical anisotropy of GeS \cite{GeS,GeS-opt}, but a comparative study involving detail understanding of both anisotropic optical characterization and electronic structure is still not well-explored.
+Bulk GeS exhibits $p$- type semiconducting behavior with 1.6 eV indirect band gap.
+The unit cell of GeS covers two adjacent layers with threefold coordination of each germanium.
+The anisotropic nature is attributed by its puckered orthorhombic structure with armchair (AC) and zigzag (ZZ) atomic arrangements of two different in-plane lattice directions.
+Angle-dependent photoluminescence spectra and absorption spectroscopy reveal the anisotropic layered structure of GeS \cite{GeS,GeS-opt}.
+In recent years, GeS is recognized as a promising candidate in designing high-efficiency solar cells and photodetectors \cite{GeS-app,nanoscale-2016}.